How to work out how many tiles i need

 In order to accurately calculate how many tiles you need, it’s important to determine the size of the tiles you plan to use.
 The size of the tiles will directly impact the number of tiles required to cover a specific area.

-See also How many paracetamol will kill you
+See also How many things

 1. Measuring the Area